kiweed/anavaro/README.md

       -show summary of user medals in profile field in postview - NOT CONFIGURABLE

     Profile:
-      -show list user medals in profile - CONFIGURABLE, but NOT IMPLEMENTED -show form for manual adding of madels to admins - NOT IMPLEMENTED -TO DO: Quick Delete/edit of medals
+      -show list user medals in profile - CONFIGURABLE (configuration is NOT IMPLEMENTED yet) -show form for manual adding of madels to admins - NOT IMPLEMENTED -TO DO: Quick Delete/edit of medals